 The ruins are a UNESCO World Heritage Site along with the other famous places that Mount Vesuvius decimated, Pompeii and Oplontis (currently Torre Annunziata).
 The towns of Stabiae (where Pliny the Elder died from the eruption) and Boscoreale were also buried under ash and lava from Vesuvius’ 79AD eruption.

 What remains fascinating about Herculaneum is that the ruins offer such valuable insight into Roman life back in 79AD.
 In addition, the preservation of the place is incredible.
 The lava and ash preserved everything from wood to sewage, allowing archaeologists to be able to recount details of life in Herculaneum and the Roman empire with more precision than any other ancient era in history.

-This post will give information about the Herculaneum ruins, how to visit Herculaneum from Naples and other places in Italy, tours to take, hotels in Ercolano (modern-day Herculaneum) and Naples, ticket prices, and much more.
+This post will give information about the Herculaneum ruins, how to visit Herculaneum from Naples and other places in Italy, tours to take, hotels in Ercolano (modern-day Herculaneum) and where to stay in Naples, ticket prices, and much more.
 Please send me an email or leave a comment if you have any additional questions or suggestions to future travelers.

 Herculaneum was an ancient Roman town located near Mount Vesuvius near modern-day Naples, Italy.
 The ruins are located in the city of Ercolano, which is a sizeable city of around 53,000 people.
 It sits right on the coast on the Bay of Naples.

 In 79AD, Mount Vesuvius erupted, leaving Herculaneum and nearby Pompeii, Stabiae, Oplontis, and Boscoreale buried in ash for centuries.
 Pompeii, for example, was buried under around 5 meters (about 16 feet) of ash while Herculaneum was buried under around 25 meters (82 feet) of ash.